unitycoder/HappyLittlePainterLeapMotion/README.md

 # Download
 - PC/Windows version : http://itch.io/jam/leapmotion3djam/rate/42579
 - Added Mac & Linux builds also, not tested

+# Updates
+- After this week its allowed to upload new builds, v1.1 will be added then (includes Online Gallery and Brush Color fix)

 # FAQ
 - Can I use multiple brushes (tools)? : Not supported in this version (it works, but will have issues on the drawing)